 Put a Popunder code on static HTML pages

-Place Adsterra Popunder to a WordPress website with Theme Editor
+Place a Popunder WordPress code with the Theme Editor

 On a WordPress-based website, you will also need to place the code in the “<HEAD>” section.
 The easiest way to find it is to edit your WP theme.
 Let’s see how you can do it.